China suspends visas for South Koreans in virus retaliation | Health

 - China

-China suspended issuing visas Tuesday for South Koreans to come to the country for tourism or business in apparent retaliation for COVID-19 testing requirements imposed by South Korea on Chinese travellers.
+China suspended issuing visas on Tuesday for South Koreans to come to the country for tourism or business in apparent retaliation for COVID-19 testing requirements imposed by South Korea on Chinese travellers, according to a notice posted by the Chinese Embassy in Seoul.

 China's ambassador to Australia said the response of those nations to China's COVID-19 outbreak hadn't been proportionate or constructive.